BDoignies/utk-v2-dev/examples/Readme.md

 ----------------------------------------------

-Both version should produce idendical results (up to seeding which is not properly done).
+Both version should produce similar results (up to seeding which is not properly done).
 Code might be long to run depending on configs option (which should be set in the code directly).
 Parrallelization can be controlled by setting `OMP_NUM_THREADS` environment variable.